 1. Parent/Guardian Permission – All students who are to be evaluated must first obtain written parent/guardian permission before any evaluation may begin.

 2. Administrative Approval – The athletic administrator should confirm that the student is suitable for consideration, which includes the likelihood that the student would play in at least 50% of the games.
 Additionally, because of the increased time demands of participation at the high school level, the student’s academic performance (as determined at the local level) should be at or above grade level.
 Furthermore, administration should assess the student’s emotional readiness to socialize with high school-aged students.
 If the student is not academically or socially ready, the student should not proceed through APP.

-3. Medical Clearance – The district medical director will determine a student’s physical maturity level, and compare the physical size of the student in relation to that of the students whom the student wishes to compete.
+3. Medical Clearance – The student's primary care provider will determine a student’s physical maturity level, and compare the physical size of the student in relation to that of the students whom the student wishes to compete.
+In the event that the primary care provider's rating is in question the student will be referred to the district medical director for a review and final determination.
 If the student is determined to have attained the appropriate physical maturity level and comparable physical size for the desired sport and level, the student maybe proceed to the next step.
 If the student is determined to not have attained an appropriate physical maturity level for the desired sport and level, the process stops.

 4. Sport Skill Evaluation – The sport coach will rely on past personal observations and may consider input from the student’s former coaches to complete the evaluation.
 If the coach is unfamiliar with the student, the sport coach may wish to observe the student in a physical education class.